majek/idea/site/014-ptrace-tutorial-1/main.md

 <div class="date">${date.strftime('%d %B %Y')}</div>

-Recently I've been experimenting with Linux [`ptrace(2)`](http://www.kernel.org/doc/man-pages/online/pages/man2/ptrace.2.html) syscall.
+Recently I've been experimenting with Linux's [`ptrace(2)`](http://www.kernel.org/doc/man-pages/online/pages/man2/ptrace.2.html) syscall.
 Unfortunately, there isn't any kind of "official" documentation for it and the manual page is quite poor.
 There are some